Saurabh-patil05/Saurabh-patil05/README.md

 About Me

-Engineering graduate eager to drive innovative research in AI/ML, leveraging my analytical skills and technical expertise to solve real-world problems and contribute to the academic and industry communities.
+I'm a student pursuing MSc in Computer Science(Negotiated Learning) from University College Dublin, eager to drive innovative research in AI/ML and Cloud computing, leveraging my analytical skills and technical expertise to solve real-world problems and contribute to the academic and industry communities.

 🔧 Technologies & Tools